'Afraid We Will Become The Next Xinjiang': China's Hui Muslims Face Crackdown

 Signs of Saudi influence, including Arabic script, are being removed across China.
 Hui women in Henan and Ningxia provinces say they are no longer allowed to wear the head-to-toe black abaya customary to Saudi women, and Hui shops say they no longer stock Saudi-style clothes for men or women.

 Imams suspected of preaching Salafism are also promptly removed.
-One of them, Han Daoliang, was the imam at Huarenjie Mosque in Zhengzhou, Henan province's capital, according to mosque attendees.
+One of them, Han Daoliang, was the imam at Huayuanjie Mosque in Zhengzhou, Henan province's capital, according to mosque attendees.
 Han raised his hands three times during prayer instead of just once, they said, marking him to Zhengzhou officials as a Salafi adherent.

 Forced by local officials to resign this year, Han is now living in Malaysia, according to acquaintances.
 His former mosque has been given a state-appointed imam.
 According to a new plaque and mosque employees, the house of worship is now run by a new committee appointed by the state, with a board including two non-Muslim government officials.